 6. Register with our medical centre

 If you're moving to Sheffield, register with our medical centre online at campusdoctor.co.uk/shu If you're staying at home you can choose to register with us or stay with your own surgery.

 7. Find out about disability support

 As well as including students with physical, visual or hearing impairment, you may be classed as a disabled student if you have a long-term medical condition, dyslexia, dyspraxia, ADHD, an autism spectrum condition or mental health difficulties.

 From Welcome Week events to checking out our societies, you'll become familiar with our Students' Union in your first week.
 It's run by students for students!
 Find out more about what it has to offer on their website.

 9. Welcome Week

 Make sure you check out our vibrant and exciting schedule of online and on-campus events, with each day following a new theme.
-More information will be available nearer the time on our welcome page.
+You'll be able to book onto events from 14 September on our Welcome Week 2020 page.

 10. Are you an international or exchange student?

 We understand that planning to travel in the current circumstances is challenging.
 We have developed a set of comprehensive FAQs where we cover your arrival into the UK, quarantine and self-isolation, as well as the support we've put in place to help you transition into life in the UK.